SAP-samples/ui5-typescript-walkthrough/steps/10/README.md

 -   `dependencies`\(mandatory\): This section defines the dependencies of the component.
 It comes with the following sub-settings:

-    -   The `minUI5Version` property is mandatory and indicates the minimum OpenUI5 version that the component requires to function properly.
+    -   The `minUI5Version` property is mandatory as it specifies the minimum version of OpenUI5 that the component requires to function properly.
 Following the guideline discussed in step 1, our component should be designed to work with the long-term support (LTS) version 1.120 of OpenUI5.

-    -    The `libs` settings declare the libraries that the OpenUI5 core should load for use in the component.
-To benefit from the asynchronous library preload, it is essential to add all obligatory libraries here.
-You can set the `lazy` parameter to "true" to indicate that the lib shall be lazy loaded.
-This makes sure that the libraries are only loaded when they're needed.
-If your app requires a minimum version of the lib, you need to specify the `minVersion` for information purposes.
-We declare here the two libraries `sap.ui.core` and `sap.m` as dependencies to be loaded directly when starting the component.
+    -    The `libs` settings is used to declare all OpenUI5 libraries that the component depends on.
+It's crucial to list every library within the component here for correct dependency management.<br>
+    In our component we are currenetly only using the two libraries `sap.ui.core` and `sap.m`.
+The `sap.ui.core` library provides the basic framework functionality and is required for any OpenUI5 application.<br>
+    By default, loading of libraries is set to `"lazy": false`, which means they are loaded immediately when the component initializes.
+For libraries that are essential for your app to function from the start, like `sap.ui.core` and in our case also `sap.m` (since it is used in the root view), we can keep the default setting of `"lazy": false`.

     > 📌 **Important:** <br>
-    > Make sure that you don't load too many dependencies.
-In most apps it's enough to load the libraries sap.ui.core and sap.m by default, and add additional libraries only when needed.
+    > It is crucial to be mindful of the lazy loading configuration for libraries.
+Only libraries that are absolutely necessary for your component to start should be declared with `"lazy": false`.
+For libraries that are not required immediately, it is recommended to override the default setting and set `"lazy": true`.
+This approach allows for better performance and faster initial loading of the component by deferring the loading of non-essential libraries until they are actually needed.
+    > If your component requires a minimum version of the library, you need to specify the `minVersion` for information purposes.

 -   `rootView`: This section defines the root view of the application.
 The root view is the initial view that is displayed when the component is loaded.
 It specifies view name as a string for XML views, or the view configuration object with `viewName` for the view name as string and `type` for the view type, `id`, `async`, and other properties of `sap.ui.core.mvc.view`.
 We configure our app view as root view and add the ID "app" to it.